alexcpn/presto_in_kubernetes/README.md

 Update it in connection string in `hive/metastore-cfg.yaml` and `hive/hive-initschema.yaml`

 # Step 2: Install Hive Metadata Standalone

 ## Step 2.1

-Run the hive/hive-initschema.yaml Job to intialise the schema in the Postgre table
+Run the `hive/hive-initschema.yaml` Job to initialize the schema in the Postgres table

 ```
 kubectl apply -f hive/hive-initschema.yaml